duereg/manager-readme-1/README.md

 I can:

-- Remove blockers
+- Remove blockers.
-- Give or Find context
+- Give or Find context.
-- Find right person to help you
+- Find a right person to help you.

 ## I wish I had a crystal ball!